 Another important factor to consider is how easy is it to obtain the formula you are choosing.
 With the European formulas (HiPP and Holle) you have to order them online, meaning you must plan ahead in ordering or always have an adequate supply on hand.
 The other formulas are more readily available and can be purchased at most grocery stores, convenience stores, or pharmacies.
 Only you can decide which will work best for you – if you’re a planner the European formulas may pose no issues for you whereas if you tend to leave things until the last minute you may want to consider an option that can be bought with little notice.

 It used to be believed that babies who were to be formula-fed should only receive ready-to-feed formula for the first month of life as it is sterile, but this is not the case.
 In a healthy, full-term newborn it is not necessary to use a ready-to-feed option.
 Premixed formulas are sterile until the package is open; at the time of opening the formula is exposed to the air and is no longer considered sterile.
 Single serving bottles used in conjunction with a sealed nipple are considered sterile, but larger multi-use bottles are not after the first use.
 These larger source bottles must be used within 24-48 hours of opening (the exact time frame will depend on the brand) and can lead to wasted formula if your baby is not consuming that volume.
-Ready-to-feed options cannot be frozen if the entire source bottle is not used in the time allotted.
+You cannot freeze ready-to-feed options.

 Powdered options are not considered sterile (because there is no way to guarantee that the water you are mixing the formula with or the bottle you are mixing in are sterile).
 The WHO guidelines for formula preparation can be found here.
 They recommend sterilizing bottles before each use, disinfecting the surface on which the bottle will be prepared, mixing the powdered formula with boiled water and either immediately cooling and feeding the bottle or immediate storage in the refrigerator.
 Many pediatricians feel that these steps are not necessary in a developed country with clean water (such as the United States).
 We suggest you have a discussion with your baby’s pediatrician regarding formula preparation, weigh the risks and benefits, and make the decision that works best for your family.